clearloop/sup/README.md

 Sup is a package manager of [substrate][substrate] which uses the github as registry.

-With `sup`, you can `create` you substrate node just in one command, `upgrade` or `downgrade` your substrate dependencies in one command as well.
+With `sup`, you can `new` you substrate node just in one command, and `update` your substrate dependencies by tags in one command as well.

 For the official tutorial of creating [substrate][substrate] node without sup, please check out [Create Your First Substrate Chain][create-your-first-substrate-chain].
 For the example